xmar/360Transformations/transformation/README.rst

   [CubeMapLower]
-  ;type of the layout: cube map layout type=cubeMap2
+  ;type of the layout: cube map layout type=cubeMap
-  ;Size of the reference input equirectangular video refWidth=4096 refHeight=2048
+  ;Size of the reference cube map video (ie if all faces have a size ratio of 1) refWidth=4096 refHeight=2048
   ;use relative resolution for the face resolutions